kpuka/SIMAH/_pages/consulting.md

 * Grant proposal development
 * Questionnaire design
 * Data Management
-* Data analysis and interpretation
+* Data analysis, visualization, and interpretation
-* Data visualization
 * Scientific manuscript preparation

 Please get in touch to inquire about these services and whether I may be able to help with your project.
 I offer a free consultation to scope the project needs and estimate the cost of the work.